Damon Dunn

-Damon Jerrel Dunn (born March 15, 1976) is an American politician, commercial real estate developer, minister, and former football player.
+Damon Jerrel Dunn (born March 15, 1976) is a former American professional football player.
+After retiring from professional football, Dunn has worked as a commercial real estate developer and a minister.
+He has also twice run for public office in California.

 Early life

 Dunn was born in 1976 in Fort Worth, Texas to a 16-year-old mother, Ramona Dunn.
-When Dunn was three years old his father, Texas Longhorns starting wide receiver, Mike Lockett, was killed in a car accident.
+When Dunn was three years old, his father, Texas Longhorns starting wide receiver Mike Lockett, was killed in a car accident.
 Dunn grew up in a trailer on his grandparents' farm.
 Dunn was an honor student in Sam Houston High School in Arlington, Texas and an All-State Texas football player.

 College

-After high school Dunn attended Stanford University on a football scholarship after being recruited by Bill Walsh.
+After high school, Dunn attended Stanford University on a football scholarship after being recruited by Bill Walsh.
 Dunn also ran track at Stanford.
 At Stanford Dunn was coached by Tyrone Willingham and Dunn has said he viewed him as a father figure, having grown up without a male role model in his life.
-While at Stanford Dunn set numerous records and was awarded an NCAA Academic Scholarship, All-Pac-10 Honors and Academic All-Pac-10 Honors, and the National Football Foundation and College Hall of Fame Award.
-During his career at Stanford Dunn participated as an associate pastor in the Jerusalem Baptist Church, where he managed youth ministries.
+While at Stanford, Dunn set numerous records and was awarded an NCAA Academic Scholarship, All-Pac-10 Honors and Academic All-Pac-10 Honors, and the National Football Foundation and College Hall of Fame Award.
+During his career at Stanford, Dunn participated as an associate pastor in the Jerusalem Baptist Church, where he managed youth ministries.